since1968/stat-blocks/homebrewery/stiletto.markdown

 ### Stiletto
 You pursue the art of close quarters fighting with light weapons.
 A Stiletto is just as likely to be a scholar or a noble as a soldier.
 You bring skill, knowledge, and deadly precision to the battlefield.

 Disdaining any protection heavier than a gambeson and chamois gloves, Stiletti are often found in service of nobles, who pay Stiletti to duel on their behalf.
-A Stileto can also be found training condottieri in the art of one-on-one combat, or gentlemen in the science of street fighting.
+A Stiletto can also be found training condottieri in the art of one-on-one combat, or gentlemen in the science of street fighting.

 Some Stiletti are bookish, preferring to find their next maneuver in an obscure tome.
-Others are gregarious and just as likely to learn about pressure points from a Monk as they are to watch and study a Fighter’s parrying technique.
+Others are gregarious and just as likely to learn about pressure points from a Monk as they are to debate a Fighter’s parrying technique.
 All share the same belief: _measure twice, cut once_.

 Common backgrounds for Stiletti are Noble, Mercenary Veteran, Sage, and Soldier.

 #### Combat Superiority
-Your practice of close quarters combat gives you mastery of combat styles using grappling and stiletto weapons, which are any weapons that do piercing damage and that have the light and finesse property.
-3rd level, you gain a set of abilities that are fueled by special dice called superiority dice.
+Your practice of close quarters combat gives you mastery of combat styles using stiletto weapons, which are any weapons that do piercing damage and have the light and finesse property.
+At 3rd level, you gain a set of abilities that are fueled by special dice called superiority dice.

-**Maneuvers.** You learn three basic maneuvers of your choice, which are detailed below.
+**Maneuvers.** You learn three maneuvers of your choice, which are detailed below.

-You learn two additional basic maneuvers of your choice at 9th level, and two more at 13th level.
-Each time you learn new basic maneuvers, you can also replace one basic maneuver you know with a different one.
+You learn two additional maneuvers of your choice at 9th level, and two more at 13th level.
+Each time you learn new maneuvers, you can also replace one maneuver you know with a different one.

 **Superiority Dice.** You have four superiority dice, which are d8s.
 A superiority die is expended when you use it.
 You regain all of your expended superiority dice when you finish a short or long rest.